saadraza49/saadraza49/README.md

 ## 👨‍💻 About Me

 I am a Software Engineer specializing in Backend Development, AI/ML, and Data Structures & Algorithms.
-Currently learning and building real-world projects with FastAPI, PostgreSQL, and Machine Learning.
+Currently learning and building real-world projects with Python, FastAPI, PostgreSQL, and Machine Learning.

 ### 🎯 Core Competencies